bachelor-2014/report/v2/experiment_interaction.md

 resulting software is capable of both executing instructions and emitting events with data.
-In order no make use of these capabilities, while also providing a way for the user to define experiments, a domain specific language named Rucola was created, which is executed directly on EvoBot.
-This allows the user to define an entire reactive and autonomous experiments that can be run on the robotic platform.
+In order no make use of these capabilities, while also providing a way for the user to define experiments, a domain specific language named Rucola was created, Rucola is executed directly on EvoBot, and allows the user to define an entire reactive and autonomous experiments that can be run on the robotic platform.